jede5031/GroupGrouplessProject/README.md

 All other information relevant to the site can be found on https://github.com/GoodReels/GoodReels.github.io

 #Where to find and/or how to build the docs
+Autodocumentation for sorttable.js performed using JSDoc.
+Run by typing "jsdoc sorttable.js".
+The result is index.html under the out/ directory.

 #Describe how to build/run/test/etc code
+To run tests, install the Selenium IDE as an add-on to FIREFOX.
+Then open the Selenium IDE and select GoodReelsAutoTestv2 and MenuTraversal.html.
+Then click the green button and run the test.

+(NOTE: Tests for commenting will currently fail, because we have not updated the tests for our current commenting system that works via Google+.)

 #Website Address